 Like any other new actor, I started my career as a background actor.
 Others would get discouraged but I used this time to network and plan my next move.
 In 2008, I decided to stop performing as a comedian and focus on the film and television industry.
 Not only have I worked in front of the camera, but I have worked behind the camera as a Casting Director, Producer, Production Assistant, and Assistant Director.
 In 2009, I became a member of SAG-AFTRA after a speaking part in the movie "Lottery Ticket".
 Recently, I completed writing my autobiography titled "Feel My Pain" as well as a script for the film "Invisible Man".
 I have had the pleasure of acting in over thirty television and film projects.
-My work can be viewed at the link below:

 My passion in filmmaking is telling life stories via documentaries, short films or feature films.
 Everyone has an interesting journey that can be shared on film.